Why should I feed RAW?

 What is Cotswold RAW food made of?

-Our recipes are made from a single British meat source (lamb, beef, chicken, turkey, venison or rabbit), fresh meaty bones, fresh ox organ meat, seasonal, fresh vegetables and selected herbs.
+Our recipes are made from a single British meat source (lamb, beef, chicken, turkey, venison or rabbit), fresh meaty bones, fresh ox organ meat, vegetables and selected herbs.
 There is absolutely nothing else in there.

 How much Cotswold RAW do I feed?

 All dogs are different and the amount of food they need depends on their daily energy requirement which varies according to many factors including their breed, activity level, age and environment.
 Our easy to use feeding guide will do the calculation for you.
 In broad terms small and medium adult dogs need a daily ration of 2-3% of their bodyweight.
 Puppies may need more, (please refer to our feeding guide), older and large breed dogs will require less.

 Is the amount shown on your feeding guide per meal or per day?